farridav/flask_friends/README.md

     pip install -r requirements.txt
     pip install -r test-requirements.txt

+### Running
+To run this project with all of the mock appengine resources from the appengine SDK, use:

+    dev_appserver.py src/

+To run it directly use:

+    python src/run.py

 ### Google Cloud platform
 This project has been built to work with Googles cloud platform,